apnadkarni/blt/man/picture.rst

     required.
 The following import switches are supported:

     **-image** *photoName*
       Write the picture information to the photo image *photoName*.
       *PhotoName* must be the name of a Tk photo image.

     **-index** *numPicture*
-      Specifies the picture in the list of pictures of *imageName* to be exported. *Index* is a non-negative number.
-The default is 0, which is the first picture.
+      Specifies the picture in the list of pictures of *imageName* to be exported. *NumPicture* is a non-negative number.
+IThe default is 0, which is the first picture.

 **pbm**
 ^^^^^^^

   The *pbm* module reads and writes the NETPBM format.
 These include the Portable Pixmap (PPM), Portable Bitmap (PBM) and Portable Greymap (PGM) data.
-The NETPBM format supports 8, 15, 16, 24, and 32 bit pixels.
-The 32-bit format supports 8-bit RGB components with an 8-bit alpha channel.
+The NETPBM format supports multiple images in a single output.

   The package can be manually loaded as follows.

     **package require blt_picture_pbm**